-Ireland ranks as Estonia’s 32nd-35th main trading partner.
+Ireland ranks as Estonia’s 32nd-36th main trading partner.

-Trade between Ireland and Estonia has grown in the past years, mostly on account of rising imports.
-According to the data of Statistics Estonia, Ireland ranked as Estonia’s 34th trading partner in 2019 (turnover 72,3 mln euros, 0,2% of total trade).
-Estonian exports to Ireland made up 13,9 mln euros and import from Ireland 75,7 mln euros.
-During the last couple of years, Estonian export to Ireland has declined due to a reduction in the export of plants and plant products, wood and wooden products and machinery and equipment.
-The export of goods of an Estonian origin has also declined – 95% share in 2014, 79% share in 2017.
+According to the data of Statistics Estonia, Ireland ranked as Estonia’s 36th trading partner in 2019 (turnover 72,3 mln euros, 0,2% of total trade).
+Estonian exports to Ireland made up 20 mln euros and import from Ireland 52 mln euros.
+During 2015-2018 Estonian export to Ireland declined, but started to grow again in 2019.
+The largest export items to Ireland are wood and wooden products and machinery and equipment.
+The export of goods of an Estonian origin has also declined – 95% share in 2014, 60% share in 2017.

 All economic figures originate from the Statistical Office of Estonia

-According to data from the Bank of Estonia, as of 31.12.2017, Irish companies had made investments totalling -(minus) 49 million euros in Estonia, which is an increase from 101 million years the year before.
-Most Irish investments were made in real estate, finance and insurance and information and communications.
+According to data from the Bank of Estonia, as of 31.12.2019, Irish companies had made investments totalling 182 million euros in Estonia, which is an increase from 101 million years the year before.
+Most Irish investments are made in real estate, finance and insurance.

-As of 31.12.2017, Estonian companies had invested approximately 2 million euros in Ireland, mainly in the manufacturing industry, wholesale and retail trade, ICT, real estate and professional, scientific and technical activities.
+As of 31.12.2019, Estonian companies had invested approximately 1.5 million euros in Ireland, mainly in the wholesale and retail trade, ICT, real estate and professional, scientific and technical activities.

 Interest among Irish residents towards Estonia has been steadily increasing over the years.
 There were 9,800 visits in 2018, compared to 8,100 in 2016.
 Over 70% of the visits to Estonia were several days long and on average lasted for approximately 5,1 days.
 Most popular destinations alongside Tallinn were Tartu county and Pärnu county.
 In December 2010, Ryanair established a direct flight route between Tallinn and Dublin, which has worked in favour of increasing the number of visitors from Ireland.